ABOUT THE EXHIBITION

 Stitzer Family Gallery

-This spring, the New Britain Museum of American Art will present a lively exhibition on the life and work of Maurice (1858–1924) and Charles (1863–1948) Prendergast, the first in Connecticut to be devoted to these important, early modern masters.
-American Post-Impressionists: Maurice and Charles Prendergast features over 100 works, including paintings, sculptures, frames, sketchbooks, photographs, letters, and tools drawn from the permanent collection of the New Britain Museum of American Art, as well as the Prendergast Archive & Study Center at Williams College Museum of Art, Williamstown, MA, which has the largest Prendergast collection in the world.
+Travel in time to the early 20th century when Maurice and Charles Prendergast revolutionized American art.
+Inspired by European styles, the brothers challenged traditional artistic conventions, propelling the American Post-Impressionist movement and contributing to the evolution of American Modernism.
+American Post-Impressionists: Maurice & Charles Prendergast features over 100 works, including paintings, sculptures, frames, sketchbooks, photographs, letters, and tools drawn from the permanent collection of the New Britain Museum of American Art and the Prendergast Archive & Study Center at Williams College Museum of Art, Williamstown, MA, which houses the largest Prendergast collection in the world.